 Incorrect answers receive 0 points.

-If team members are found collaborating during a toss-up, the opposing team is awarded 4 points.
+If team members are found collaborating during a toss-up, the opposing team is awarded 5 points, and the collaborating team forfeits their ability to answer that toss-up question.

-If a player provides an answer before they are recognized by the moderator (i.e., “blurts”) the opposing team is awarded 4 points.
+If a player provides an answer before they are recognized by the moderator (i.e., “blurts”) the opposing team is awarded 3 points.
 If applicable, the question will be re-read for the opposing team, who will have an opportunity to buzz in.
+The team which blurted will not have an opportunity to buzz in.

 At the end of each match, a representative from each team will sign a sheet verifying the round score and outcome.